 Excavatum Group

-Truffles in this group can have favourable aromas but are not typically consumed by humans, probably because of their thick and hard peridium.
-There is only one British member of the excavatum group.
+Truffles in the excavatum group can have favourable aromas but are not typically consumed by humans, probably because of their thick and hard peridium.
+There is only one British member of this group.

 Tuber excavatum (Excavatum group)